Continuing Education Activity

 Diabetes has become a global health problem.
 It has been increasing due to sedentary lifestyles and dietary habits.
 Though food fortification has revolutionized the dietary system, lack of self-care and decreased physical activity have a perversive role in the increase in the prevalence of obesity and associated health concerns.
 Awareness and health education have an important role in the prevention of obesity and diabetes than just medications alone.
 People should be encouraged to increase physical activity and consume fresh, balanced nutrition.

 Preconception glucose monitoring must be done in every high-risk population.
 Mothers with pre-existing diabetes should be made aware of the adverse effects of high glucose levels on fetal development.
 Even mothers without prior diabetes have chances of hyperglycemia during gestation called gestational diabetes.
 Regular follow-up of pregnancies affected by diabetes is required to closely monitor the fetal status.

 Enhancing Healthcare Team Outcomes

-Healthcare outcomes can be enhanced by a comprehensive evaluation by multidisciplinary health care professionals.
+Healthcare outcomes can be enhanced by a comprehensive evaluation by interprofessional health care professionals.
 Accessibility of integrative healthcare workers ensures early diagnosis and timely intervention that results in better outcomes.
 Pregnancy complicated by diabetes has implications for both maternal and fetal health.
 Family support and dietary management assisted by nutritionists along with lifestyle modifications are essential in the management of such pregnancies.
-Consultation of gynecologists, obstetricians, maternal-fetal specialists, pediatricians, geneticists, pharmacists, and radiologists, among many others, are important for complete inclusive care of the mother and infant.
+Consultation of gynecologists, obstetricians, maternal-fetal specialists, pediatricians, geneticists, pharmacists, and radiologists, among many others, is important for complete inclusive care of the mother and infant.
 Additionally, after birth, neonatologists help manage these infants with complex medical issues of congenital heart defects, neural tube defects, and other structural anomalies.